Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Binary black hole Formation and Merger

 where $M_{\mathrm{tot}}$ is the total binary mass and $\sigma$ is the 1D velocity dispersion of the surrounding stellar objects, which is computed for each defined Lagrangian radii by $\tt PeTar$ in a data post-processing step.
 A binary with a separation $a<a_{\mathrm{h}}$ is considered a hard binary.

 After all massive stars have collapsed to BHs, the number of single BHs and BBHs within a cluster will still evolve with time due to dynamical processes.
 New BBHs can be formed or disrupted through dynamical encounters, whilst existing BBHs may merge into a more massive BH.
 Dynamical encounters can also be responsible for ejecting both BHs and BBHs from a cluster \citep{morscher_dynamical_2015}.
 In Fig.~\ref{fig:BHNumbers} we show the evolution of these two populations for cluster models Z3-M10-D3 (upper panels) and Z3-M5-D3 (lower panels), we then show cluster variations with and without primordial binaries on the left and right panels, respectively.
-In these plots we also show the subset of hard BBHs as well as the number of binaries containing only one BH (which we refer to as BH-Else binaries).
+In these plots we also show the subset of hard BBHs as well as the number of binaries containing only one BH (which we refer to as BH-Star binaries).

-As expected, in all models we see the formation of the first BHs at $\approx4\,\mathrm{Myr}$ with a significant number of BBHs and BH-else also forming at this time in models with a primordial binary population.
+As expected, in all models we see the formation of the first BHs at $\approx4\,\mathrm{Myr}$ with a significant number of BBHs and BH-Star also forming at this time in models with a primordial binary population.
 In models without a primordial binary population, BBHs are formed through dynamical interactions in the cluster core.
 Three-body binary formation processes lead to the formation of the first BBHs in the cluster, which occurs approximately after a core-collapse time \citep{lee_evolution_1995}.
 After the first binary is formed, the number of BBHs within the cluster remains of $\mathcal{O}(1)$.
-This is because once a BBH forms in the cluster core, it dominates the interactions, restricting further BBH formation and becoming a major energy source to the cluster \citep{heggie_gravitational_2003}.
+A classical explanation for this is that once a BBH forms in the cluster core, it dominates the interactions, restricting further BBH formation and becoming a major energy source to the cluster \citep{heggie_gravitational_2003}.
+However, recent work has suggested an alternative explanation.
+When considering a high rate of binary-binary interactions in the core which efficiently ionise one of the binaries involved in the encounter \citep{marin_pina_dynamical_2023} the long term formation of multiple binaries is limited.